 Redefining the way nonprofit and volunteer organizations purchase insurance, utilizing technology and deep insurance expertise from brokers who genuinely understand the industry.

 In our increasingly litigious society, it only takes one accident, oversight, or misunderstanding to trigger liability lawsuits.
 Nonprofits can face lawsuits from volunteers, donors, employees, and government regulators.
 Nonprofit leadership is also often a common target for litigation.
-According to the Willis Towers Watson Directors & Officers Liability survey, nonprofit organizations are twice as likely to file D&O claims than public and private companies.
+According to a Towers Watson Directors & Officers (D&O) Liability Survey, 63 percent of nonprofit organizations reported a D&O claim in the past 10 years.
 Proper coverage will cover legal costs or damage awards in such instances.

 Any nonprofit organization that engages in counseling, vocational training, and other kinds of instruction has significant professional liability exposure.
 This includes organizations like: